No. 22 Squadron IAF: Air defence

 On 22 November 1971, the squadron fought the first engagement that signified the opening of all out war in 1971, four Gnats operating from Dum Dum, engaged Sabres over Boyra salient, shot down two of them, and badly damaged one.
 The damaged aircraft however made it back to Tezgaon Airfield alongside the undamaged one.
 Two of the PAF pilots, namely Pervez Mehdi Qureshi, Khaleel Ahmed, ejected over the Boyra salient, and were taken POWs.

 Ground attack

 No. 22 did not fly against ground targets until three days after the formal declaration of war.
-First of these was on 6 December, against Brisal Airfield, south of Dhaka.
+First of these was on 6 December, against Barisal Airfield, south of Dhaka.
 At 1200 hours, four Gnats flew against the airfield at Brisal, destroying all the hangars, and causing extensive damage to the bunkers around it.

 The squadron also struck the Ishurdi airfield repeatedly between 5 and 8 December, and Jessore on 8 December.
 On 7 Dec, the squadron destroyed the Army Brigade at Khulna.